 I am fascinated by how fabric accepts dye, what type of binding repels it, and the patterns that result.
 I first learned to tie dye in high school and have not stopped since.
-I have researched and teach about international tie dye methods.
+I research and teach international tie dye methods.

-I dye cotton and silk fabrics using shibori and other resist techniques.
+I dye fabrics using shibori and other resist techniques.
 I layer imagery, resulting in vivid patterns.
 Shibori effects on cloth produce lovely images reminiscent of shadows in nature, wood grain, water flowing and more.
 I am attracted to the accidental results, sometimes predictable, often not.
 Colors get richer as the dyes and patterns are layered too.
 It does not always have to be pretty; contrasting unrelated patterns gives the viewer more information and can be more interesting visually.

 My wall pieces are about landscape and references to weather.
 I am always watching the sky and the changing features of the land.
 My family is from the Flint Hills of Kansas, beautiful gently rolling grass lands, full of changing colors as the seasons pass.
 Watching storms roll in and the clouds moving through profoundly effects my work.

 I am also hand stitching on my patterned dyed fabric and exploring rust printing.